 - agree that the holder of the SRA marketing authorization can share with the relevant NMRAs the assessment and inspection reports for the FPP that it intends to submit for accelerated registration

-The steps to be followed during the piloting of the procedure are as follows for the different participants:
+The steps to be followed during the procedure are as follows for the different participants:

 - The interested holder (applicant) of the SRA marketing authorization:

-- agrees with WHO that the procedure will be applied to the specific FPP(s) and that WHO will have access to the data shared with NMRAs (Annex 6)
+- agrees with WHO that the procedure will be applied to the specific FPP(s) and that WHO will have access to the data shared with NMRAs (Appendix 8)

-- grants the SRA permission to share information concerning the FPP(s) with the relevant NMRAs and WHO (Annex 3A) and requests SRA permission to share the SRA’s assessment and inspection reports with NMRAs and WHO (Annex 3B),
+- grants the SRA permission to share information concerning the FPP(s) with the relevant NMRAs and WHO (Appendix 3B) and requests SRA permission to share the SRA’s assessment and inspection reports with NMRAs and WHO (Appendix 3A),

-- submits an application for registration of the FPP(s), with the same set of technical data, electronically and/or in hard copy, to participating NMRAs in a synchronized way, in line with the procedure and respecting specific national requirements (Annexes 4, 5 and 8).
+- submits an application for registration of the FPP(s), with the same set of technical data, electronically and/or in hard copy, to participating NMRAs, in line with the procedure and respecting specific national requirements (Appendices 4, 5, 6 and 7).

 Contact for further information: firstname.lastname@example.org